xaya/xaya_tutorials/XAYA RPC Methods.md

 	    "ismine": false
 	  }

+While name_scan may be of little interest to game developers, it may be of greater interest to XAYA enthusiasts.

 ## name_show

 This returns the name and associated data if the name exists.
 It takes a name as its single parameter.